FRANCIS HOWELL NORTH HIGH STUDENT MEDIA EDITORIAL POLICY

-- All events or important dates known by Adviser, staff members or Editorial Board will be passed along to the Director of Marketing.
+- All events or important dates known by Adviser, staff members or Editorial Board will be passed along to the Publicity Editor.

-- Ad trade-outs are regulated by the Business Manager and Director of Marketing, ad trade-outs are given on a 1 for 1 basis.
+- Ad trade-outs are regulated by the Business Manager , ad trade-outs are given on a 1 for 1 basis.

-- The Director of Marketing will work with the Media to promote the publication through outside sources such as Facebook or Twitter.
+- The Social Media Editor will work with the Media to promote the publications through outside sources.

-- Sources will be able to have quotes read back at the time of interview or at reporter’s initiative.
+- Sources will be able to have quotes read back at any time during or after an interview or at the reporter’s initiative.

-- Sources will not be able to arbitrarily demand to read the reporters completed story and then perform editing tasks on said story.
+- Sources will not be able to demand to read the reporter’s completed story and/or perform editing tasks on said story.